erikandersson96/portfolio-project-five/TESTING.md

 ---
 ## Device Testing

-Something that's worth mentioning is that I've tested the majority of these devices within Chrome dev tool, I have not had physical access to test these devices.
+Something that's worth mentioning is that I've tested the majority of these devices within the Chrome dev tool, but I have not had physical access to test these devices.
 I have tested the responsiveness and aesthetics on the following devices and browsers:

 * Apple
   * iPhone SE